 Brush your teeth at least twice a day and floss between each tooth daily.
 Furthermore, your dentist may recommend that you brush and floss after eating high-protein meals or other meals that may contribute to foul breath and dehydration.

-Tongue scrapers are another useful instrument for managing bad breath and are used to gently scrape mucus from the back of the tongue where bacteria exist.
-If you wear dental braces, dentures or some other dental appliance, your dentist will provide you with precise cleaning instructions.
-These instructions must be followed exactly — especially for removable night appliances — in order to help prevent bad breath.
+Tongue scrapers are another useful instrument for managing bad breath and are used to gently scrape the bacterial film from the back of the tongue where they flourish.
+If you wear dental braces, dentures, or another dental appliance, your dentist will provide you with precise cleaning instructions.
+These instructions must be followed exactly, especially for removable night appliances, to help prevent bad breath.

 A Proper Diet

 Your overall diet has a major impact on oral health, and certain foods can ultimately promote saliva flow to reduce your chances of having bad breath.
-Eating a healthy breakfast initiates saliva flow after a night’s rest, when bacteria and odor have a tendency to build up in your mouth.
+Eating a healthy breakfast initiates saliva flow after a night’s rest when bacteria and odor have a tendency to build up in your mouth.
 Foods that are high in fiber, such as raw vegetables, can help decrease the risk of halitosis.
-However, certain beverages that are high in sugar and acid, such as juices and sodas, promote the growth of bad breath causing bacteria.
+Beverages that are high in sugar and acid, such as juices and sodas, promote the growth of bacteria that cause halitosis.

 Eliminating Bad Breath

-Straws force starchy and sticky liquids past the teeth and tongue, preventing them from staying in the mouth to house bacteria.
-They are a particularly useful tool for the elderly, young children and disabled people who may have difficulty performing dental hygiene tasks.
+Straws force starchy and sticky liquids past the teeth and tongue, preventing them from staying in the mouth to nourish bacteria.
+They are a particularly useful tool for the elderly, young children, and disabled people who may have difficulty performing dental hygiene tasks.